leuchtetgruen/baseviewcontroller.js/README.md

 # Dynamic View injection

-TODO : Documentation is yet to come
+TODO : Documentation is yet to come but see ScreenOneVC and template.html for an impression of what you're able to do with this.

 view-types :
 * textview -> TextView